mikeyclarke/RefreshableScrollView/README.md

 - `endRefreshing()` tells the control that a refresh operation has ended
 - `isRefreshing` is a boolean value indicating whether a refresh operation has been triggered and is in progress

+Unlike `UIRefreshControl`, the `beginRefreshing` method of `RefreshControl` takes an optional `revealingControl` argument which determines whether or not the refresh control should be forced into view when programmatically refreshing.
+Passing `false` allows the refresh to occur silently without disturbing the user whilst still showing the activated state if they manually reveal it.
+This option defaults to `true` which provides the same behavior as `UIRefreshControl`.

 ### Building a custom refresh control

 If you’re not satisfied with the default progress indicator-based UI then you can instead create your own.
 To do this